moxie-lean/generators/generators/app/readme.md

-# yo leean
+# yo lean

-> This is the main file that is triggered when we ran `yo leaan` on the console.
+> This is the main file that is triggered when we ran `yo lean` on the console.

 At the moment the main generator does nothing it just list the